guptapriya7171/NodeJs-Notes/README.md

     It usage method could be change in future due to version updation.<br/>
 29. We can pass values through a specific action using string params and query strings.
      String Params : : , Query Params : ?<br/>
-30. Database helps to store and manipulate the data of any application.
+30. Database helps to store and manipulate the data of an application.
 Database are of two types SQL and NoSQL.<br/>
     SQL represents records in the form of tables while NoSQL represents data in the form JSON syntax or any other files.

 ## Solution of a Problem Occured